Dagger42/UBCCourseQueryApp/README.md

 # UBCCourseQueryApp
-Full Stack webapp used for querying and searching for past UBC course information
+Full Stack webapp used for querying and searching for past UBC course information, built using TypeScript, HTML, and Bootstrap CSS

 Source code is in a private repository as per the regulations of the course project